1967–68 Los Angeles Kings season: Playoffs

 The Kings faced off against the Minnesota North Stars in their first-ever playoff series.
 Although the Kings had home-ice advantage, the North Stars won the best-of-seven series 4–3.
-Los Angeles got the first two games at the Forum, lost twice in Minnesota, and had a close 3-2 victory on Game 5 to retain the lead.
-Afterwards, the North Stars won in overtime to force a Game 6, and dominated Game 7 at the Forum with a 9-4.
+Los Angeles got the first two games at the Forum, lost twice in Minnesota, and had a close 3–2 victory on Game 5 to retain the lead.
+Afterwards, the North Stars won in overtime to force a Game 7 and dominated at the Forum with a 9–4 win.
 Doug Robinson and Lowell MacDonald led all Kings playoff scorers with seven points, while Eddie Joyal and Gord Labossiere had five points each.